Sunday School & Small Group Classes

 The Gospel of Mark (Class Member Led).
 Fiser Covenant meets in Room 233, Chapel Building.

-The Bible: Book of the Past or Book About the Future?
-(Jesse Adkinson).
+Paul’s Letters to the Corinthians (Jesse Adkinson).
 Wesley 2.0 meets in Room 339.

 To register for classes, please click here.